What to do after you receive forbearance

 Before your forbearance period ends, you will have to make arrangements with your servicer to repay any amount suspended or paused.

-The method of repayment varies depending on your loan and the protection provided.
+Generally, there are a few different ways borrowers can make up their missed payments.
+However, the method of repayment varies depending on your loan and the protection provided.
 Not all borrowers will be eligible for all options.
-Ask your servicer how these programs work and what you can expect in terms of repaying these amounts.
+Ask your servicer about what options are available to you.

-Homeowners with mortgages owned or guaranteed by or may be eligible for different repayment options following your forbearance.
-Fannie Mae and Freddie Mac do not require a lump sum payment at the end of the forbearance.
+Homeowners with mortgages owned or guaranteed by Fannie Mae or Freddie Mac may be eligible for different repayment options following your forbearance.
+Fannie Mae and Freddie Mac do not require a lump sum payment at the end of the forbearance

 - If you are unable to repay your missed payments all at once and can afford to pay a higher monthly mortgage payment for a period of time, you may be eligible for a repayment plan which allows you to repay past due amounts over a period of time.